JakobGM/astrality/docs/modules.rst

         More on event listeners follows in :ref:`the next section <event_listeners>`.

     ``on_modified``:
-        Tasks to be performed when specific templates are modified on disk.
+        Tasks to be performed when specific files are modified on disk.
-        You specify a set of tasks to performed on a *per-template-basis*.
+        You specify a set of tasks to performed on a *per-file-basis*.
         Useful for quick feedback when editing template files.

         .. caution::
-            Only templates within ``$ASTRALITY_CONFIG_HOME/**/*`` are observed for modifications.
+            Only files within ``$ASTRALITY_CONFIG_HOME/**/*`` are observed for modifications.
             Also, :ref:`context imports <context_import_action>` are currently not supported in ``on_modified`` event blocks.

             If any of this is a use case for you, please open an `issue <https://github.com/jakobgm/astrality/issues>`_!